2.2.4 Interim care provisions & disputed care arrangements

 Parent with reduced care - taking reasonable action to ensure compliance with care arrangement

-The person with reduced care must take reasonable action to ensure compliance with the care arrangement throughout the interim period in order to have the child support assessment continue to be based on the care arrangement for the interim period.
+The person with reduced care must take reasonable action to ensure compliance with the care arrangement throughout the interim period in order to have the child support assessment based on the care arrangement for the interim period.
 If the person with reduced care ceases taking reasonable action, the interim period will end on the day the reasonable action ceased.
 Reasonable action could include:

 - negotiating with the other party in a genuine attempt to ensure compliance with the care arrangement